 Learns non learning and turns around people’s excesses,

-As well as assists all things naturally, and never boldly act.
+As well as assists all things naturally, and never boldly acts.

-(1) Let me fill in my personal picture.
-For much of my life I believed in free will—explicitly.
-I ‘knew’ I had the power to choose what “I” wanted; “I” was in control, or so “I” thought.
-I do have a rather strong will and persevere until I drop, which undoubtedly helped bolster my belief.
-Then around 40, I had an epiphany; I wasn’t as independent as I thought.
-I admitted that I depended upon everything for life, right down to every breath of oxygen I took.
+(1) For much of my life I believed in free will — explicitly.
+I ‘knew’ I had the power to choose what “I” wanted.
+“I” was in control, or so “I” thought.
+I do have a rather strong will and persevere until I drop, which undoubtedly helped bolster this belief.
+Then at around 40, I had an epiphany.
+I wasn’t as independent as I thought.
+I admitted that I depended upon everything for life right down to every breath of oxygen I took.
 This oxygen, by the way, graciously supplied to me by plants.
-Within a few years of that I began to wonder about free will itself, and began to earnestly look for evidence of it that I couldn’t explain in simpler biological ways.
+Within a few years, I began wondering about free will itself, and began earnestly looking for evidence of its existence that I couldn’t explain in simpler biological ways.

-Now, 30 years later and I have found no evidence; all I see are solid biological forces directing the choices I make.
-Poof went my belief in free will, and yet, certain feelings continually dog me that suggest I still believe in free will at times.
-I have now finally realized that it doesn’t matter what you believe or don’t belief—instinct rules ultimately.
-The human belief in free will, whether explicit or implied, arises from a visceral instinctive need felt by all animals to control their lives (win, succeed, come out on top).
+Now, 30 years later, I have found no evidence.
+All I see are biological forces directing the choices I make.
+Poof went my belief in free will, and yet certain feelings arise that suggest I still ‘believe’ in free will at times.
+I now finally realize that it doesn’t matter what you believe or don’t believe — instinct rules in the end.
+The human belief in free will, whether explicit or implied, arises from a visceral instinctive need felt by all animals to control their lives, i.e., win, succeed, come out on top.
 We can’t help it; it is innate.
-However, we can come to recognize its influence over our lives—we can be recovering free willers.
+However, we can come to recognize this instinct’s influence over our lives.
+We can be recovering free willers.

-In a sense, once we let go of this blind belief—”I” have free will—we can at least tone down the certainty and begin Realizing I don’t know is better; not knowing this knowing is disease.
-The certainty of thinking we have free will is the disease, not the instinctive need to control circumstances.
-That is universal.
-Finally, holding onto the belief, “I” have the power of free will is one of the most powerful forces involved in causing the illusion of self –the “I” that has control—in the first place.
-The best part of all this is that this realization makes me much less of a hypocrite.
-I haven’t discovered any way that hypocrisy enhances the quality of life—just the opposite really.
+Once we begin distrusting our beliefs in free will, we can at least tone down the certainty and start Realizing I don’t know is better; not knowing this knowing is disease.
+The certainty of knowing we have free will is the disease, not the instinctive need to control circumstances — that is universal.
+Finally, holding onto believing “I” have free will is one of the most powerful forces involved in causing the illusion of self — the “I” that controls life.
+The best part of all this is how this realization makes me less hypocritical.
+Hypocrisy does not enhance the quality of life — just the opposite.
 Indeed, hypocrisy and self-honesty are opposites.
-I am independent by nature, but no longer see that as a strength as I once did; it just as much a weakness!
+I am independent by nature, but no longer see this as the strength I once did; it is just as much a weakness!

-The paradox here is that the saying of it is a story; yet the origin of the words is not a story, but an observation.
-For example, seeing the rise in the East is not a story; saying the sun is rising in the East is a story.
-Correlations serve as a window onto life; nailing down the details story-wise fogs up that window.
-It is a most delicate balance between two sides of awareness: Knowing doesn’t speak; speaking doesn’t know.
+The paradox here is that the saying of all this is a story ultimately; yet the origin of the words is not a story, but an observation.
+For example, seeing the Sun rise in the East is not a story; saying the Sun rises in the East is a story.
+Correlations serve as a window into reality; nailing down the details in a story fogs up that window.
+It is a delicate balance between two sides of awareness: Knowing doesn’t speak; speaking doesn’t know.
 To what extent I maintain balance or to what extent ‘correlations’ are that window into reality, is up to each observer to decide.
 In the end, truth is in the eye of the beholder.